DevarshMehta2/Capybara-Patrol/the_last_of_us_problem_fixed.md

 ## Output Format

-- A single rational (floating-point) number: the probability that Alice wins the game, printed with at least six decimal places of precision.
+- A single rational (floating-point) number: the probability that Alice wins the game.

 ## Constraints